haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### Guests

-Experts in some fields may be invited to concrete meetings as guests when discussing related HIPs.
+Experts in some fields may be invited to specific meetings as guests when discussing related HIPs.
 Their input would be important to discuss the current state of the proposal, both its design and implementation.

 ## Proposal states